timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 <procedure>

-## Backfilling with the backfilling function
+## Backfilling with the backfilling procedure

 <highlight type="note">
 Backfill data by first inserting it into a temporary table.
 Temporary tables are